darcien/blog/content/coffee/index.md

 And because there are so many of coffee variations,
 I need a way to avoid the bad ones and keep tab on my favorites.

-And now, here we are with a list of coffee I've tried and barely remember the tastes.
+~And now, here we are with a list of coffee I've tried and barely remember the tastes.~ Over the past few years, I've made sure to keep track of new coffee.
+So the tastes are from freshly brewed coffee now.

-## Every grounded coffee I've ever bought (or barely remember)
+## Every grounded coffee I've ever bought

 Country | Brand/Shop | Variant | Taste | Comment
 --- | --- | --- | --- | --- | ---